total value and means of the games offered

 August titles

-A great contender for the best month of the year.
-The third installment of Darksiders captains the service in the middle of summer, with a good offer for platforms, fighting and shooter.
-The average valuation of the games in Metacritic is 69.25 points.
-The total value of the games for the month is 126.96 euros.
+Over the course of several months, Sony began the trend of offering fewer games.
+Probably one of the worst months of the year, with an exclusive premiere featuring Hunter’s Arena’s fantastic battle royale.
+The average valuation of the games in Metacritic is 61 points.
+The total value of the games of the month is 99.97 euros.

 September titles

-We will never say no to a good match fight full of explosions and action and with Samurai Shodown II we know that we have the taste of classic cakes within reach.
+Hitman 2 is a blast, so no complaints about the inclusion of Agent 47.
+If you want to keep your partner or friends, stay away from Overcooked’s fun stoves.
 The average valuation of the games in Metacritic is 74 points.
-The total value of the games for the month is 99.46 euros.
+The total value of the games for the month is 149.97 euros.

 October titles

-The winning mix is provided by one of Capcom’s most forgotten installments and one of Konami’s star sagas.
-The average valuation of the games in Metacritic is 71.4 points.
-The total value of the games for the month is 68.46 euros.
+Once we have colossal battles and pure action on the menu with Hell Let Loose.
+If we want another type of gritty action, Mortal Kombat X is the best option.
+In the absence of being able to get hold of a 2K or FIFA, there is no choice but to resort to golf clubs.
+The average valuation of the games in Metacritic is 75.6 points.
+The total value of the games for the month is 119.97 euros.

 November titles

-Batman returns in his block form as we can sign up for one of the craziest moves we can make in video games.
-The average valuation of the games in Metacritic is 76.4 points.
-The total value of the games for the month is 79.46 euros.
+One of the most peculiar months of the year.
+Sony went above and beyond and gave away several exclusive virtual reality games.
+A great month for PSVR holders.
+Clearly the month with the most games featured.
+The average valuation of the games in Metacritic is 78.8 points.
+The total value of the games for the month is 174.94 euros.

 December titles

-The year closes with a jailbreak, a new Tropico that we take to the library and more good strategy.
-The average evaluation of the games in Metacritic is 76.75 points.
-The total value of the games for the month is 68.96 euros.
+We closed the year with disappointments.
+Once again, the play of the update to PS5 with Mortal Shell was repeated.
+On the other hand, the inclusion of a cropped version of Godfall is nothing short of a bad joke.
+The average valuation of the games in Metacritic is 70.3 points.
+The total value of the games for the month is 114.96 euros.

 The year in data and conclusions

 To be clear and in perspective how this 2021 has gone, here we have the final evaluations in figures.
-The prices of the games have been taken into account with respect to the moment in which they were announced for the platform, while Metacritic’s assessment corresponds to its version for Microsoft’s console, if it had one.
+The prices of the games have been taken into account with respect to the moment in which they were announced for the platform (or with the price it had after passing the month), while the Metacritic valuation corresponds to its version for the Sony console , if it did.